-Our main target will be Spectacled Guillemot (a regional specialty), but several other alcids, including Least Auklet (the world's smallest auk) and Ancient Murrelet, and various grebes and loons, including Pacific Loon, are possible - depending on the wind strength and direction.
-There will be delightful Harlequin Duck, Longtailed Duck, Common and Red-breasted mergansers, Black and Stejneger's scoter to seek out, and among any gatherings of Pelagic Cormorant we may be lucky enough to find a Red-faced Cormorant.
+Our main target will be Spectacled Guillemot (a regional specialty), but several other alcids, including Least Auklet (the world's smallest auk) and Ancient Murrelet, and various grebes and loons, including to seek out, and among any gatherings of Pelagic Cormorant we may be lucky enough to find a Red-faced Cormorant.
 Returning for our second overnight stay in Yoroushi, we have another chance of a sighting of the spectacular Blakiston's Fish-Owl.